Ericsson/ecchronos/README.md

 ## Running the tests

-There are two different test suites that can be run.
+There are a few different tests that can be run:

+* Unit tests
+* Docker tests
+  * Integration tests
+  * Acceptance tests

-The first suite consist only of unit tests which can be run by `mvn clean install`.
+The full test suite can be run by `mvn verify -P docker-integration-test,osgi-integration-tests,standalone-integration-tests,python-integration-tests`.
-These test will in some cases use an embedded Apache Cassandra.
+As Travis is used to verify pull requests the full test suite is shown in [.travis.yml](.travis.yml).

+### Unit tests

-The second suite consist of the unit tests as well as integration tests which can be run by `mvn clean install -P docker-integration-test,osgi-integration-tests,standalone-integration-tests`.
+The unit tests are run by `mvn clean test`.
+They are running simple tests that sometimes utilize a single embedded Cassandra node.

+### Docker tests

+The acceptance tests and integration tests use docker instances by default.
+The docker containers gets started when the `-P docker-integration-test` flag is used in maven.

+#### Integration tests

-The integration tests start docker instances of Apache Cassandra to get a cluster environment where repair can run.
+The integration tests tries to start ecChronos with a cluster of nodes and verfiy that repairs are run.
+They are activated by using `-P osgi-integration-tests` or `-P standalone-integration-tests`.
 It is possible to run either OSGi integration tests or the standalone tests without the other.
-This can be done by running either `mvn clean install -P docker-integration-test,osgi-integration-tests` or `mvn clean install-P docker-integration-test,standalone-integration-tests`.
+This can be done by running either `mvn verify -P docker-integration-test,osgi-integration-tests` or `mvn verify -P docker-integration-test,standalone-integration-tests`.

-### Maven configuration properties
+##### Maven configuration properties

 | Property                   | Default    | Description                                              |
 |----------------------------|------------|----------------------------------------------------------|
 | it.cassandra.memory        | 1073741824 | Memory limit for the docker instance                     |
 | it.cassandra.heap          | 256M       | Amount of heap memory Cassandra should use at most       |

-### Running within IDEA/Eclipse
+##### Running within IDEA/Eclipse

 If you already have a three node cluster setup (through docker, ccm, etc) this can be used instead.